-The Royal College of Obstetricians and Gynaecologists (RCOG) and Royal College of Midwives (RCM) have other information you may find helpful on COVID-19 at: qrco.de/rcog
+The Royal College of Obstetricians and Gynaecologists (RCOG) and Royal College of Midwives (RCM) have other information you may find helpful on COVID-19 vaccines and pregnancy.

-The NHS have pregnancy, breastfeeding, fertility and COVID-19 vaccine information at: qrco.de/nhspg
+Pregnancy, breastfeeding, fertility and COVID-19 vaccine information on NHS UK.

 If you would like to discuss COVID-19 vaccination please contact your midwife, doctor, or nurse.